amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 **Waste Less ABay**

 On the main street in Arugambay you will find a free water refill station called [WLAB][6].
 You can also drop off pastic water bottles for recycling there!
-It was actually [WLAB][6] who started the [Getwater.lk][8] initiative mentioned above! :droplet:
+It was actually [WLAB][6] who started the [Getwater.lk][8] initiative mentioned above!

 **Restuarants - Spice Trail & others**